LuanMs1/Ising-model/README.md

 # Ising-model
-Codes for the ising model utilizing monte carlo algorithms Try 1
+Codes for the ising model utilizing monte carlo algorithms.